arrayappy/privy/README.md

 ## Development

 1. Follow the [program]() guide and deploy the program.
-2. Follow the [grpc-server]() guide, run the db migrations, and start the server.
+2. Follow the [server]() guide, run the db migrations, and start the server.
 3. For running the [frontend](), install the dependencies along with the [sdk]() and start the server.

 ## Future Scope